mishmanners/MishManners/README.md

 ## GitHub Skyline

-If you haven't had a chance to check out [GitHub Skyline yet](https://skyline.github.com/) do it now.
+If you haven't had a chance to check out [GitHub Skyline](https://skyline.github.com/) yet, do it now.
 Check out the awesome things you can output.

 #### 3D rendering of my GitHub Contributions